mcnuttandrew/critical-hci-vis-class/src/index.md

 # Credits

 This course is indebted to wide variety of people for this work, their teaching, and their thoughtful commentary.
-[Miriah Meyer's course](https://miriah.github.io/teaching/cs7960-paradigms/) on a related topic of HCI paradigms was a large inspiration. [derya akababa](https://gotdairyya.github.io/) provided some very useful and inspiring commentary.
+[Miriah Meyer's course](https://miriah.github.io/teaching/cs7960-paradigms/) on a related topic of HCI paradigms was a large inspiration.
+[Derya Akababa](https://gotdairyya.github.io/) provided some very useful and inspiring commentary.
 The course structure draws on a course I heard about taught at Reed College by Troy Cross, but it is not impossible in the intervening years the details have telephoned their way into being something different.